 In a recent report by PetaPixel for 2022, they showcased some of the most popular photography trends in the UK.

 As per the report, Travel is the most used hashtag on Instagram, but Wedding photography, Portrait Photography, and Landscape photography have the most searched volume.
 Hence indicating the demand in the following niche is high.

 In the same report as above, PetaPixel also shared the highest-paid photography niche.

 The data is a clear representation of the potential of earning in each niche per day.
 Note that it isn’t a limit or standard price that you can follow out.
-There are different approaches to how you can set your photography pricing and here are some of the most popular ones.
+There are different approaches to how you can price photography and here are some of the most popular ones.

 Popular Approaches to Build your Pricing Model

-The photography pricing model depends on how you approach your photography business.
+how you price photography depends on how you approach your photography business.
 Are you a freelancer, or do you work with long-term contracts with firms?
 Do you work for or with the clients or do you earn through selling photographs online?
-Or do you use any product image retouching services?
+Or do you use any Product Image Retouching Services?

 To be fair, a photography business allows you to be part of each boat at the same time.
 The only thing you would need is time management.

 You can learn more about photography career options in our ultimate guide on How to Start a Photography Career?